-In practice, downsizing or restructuring operations in Venezuela should preferably be carried out outside of the courts.
+In practice, downsizing or restructuring operations in Venezuela should preferably be carried out outside the courts.
 This means that management will likely have to engage in negotiations with its customers, suppliers, trade and financial creditors and partners on a piecemeal basis.

-This is probably the area that creates the most risks, mainly because the government has the legal power to 'temporarily intervene' in companies to 'protect employment'.7 A temporary intervention can very easily mutate into a de facto permanent takeover.
+This is probably the area that creates the most risks, mainly because the government has the legal power to ‘temporarily intervene’ in companies to ‘protect employment’.
+A temporary intervention can very easily mutate into a de facto permanent takeover.

-In addition, it is practically impossible to terminate employees in Venezuela, even for cause; therefore, the job cuts that are necessary to wind down a business in Venezuela have to be achieved by negotiating enhanced termination packages with the employees8 to incentivise their resignation.
+In addition, it is practically impossible to terminate employees in Venezuela, even for cause; therefore, the job cuts that are necessary to wind down a business in Venezuela have to be achieved by negotiating enhanced termination packages with the employees to incentivise their resignation.
 Union leaders, health and safety delegates and employees on maternity or sick leave are under special protection and may require tailor-made termination packages in exchange for their resignations.
 Job cuts are usually implemented gradually over several tranches during several months (or even up to one or more years) to ensure a low profile.
-Failure to reach an agreement may lead to a protracted labour conflict that may hamper the company's ability to wind down operations.
+Failure to reach an agreement may lead to a protracted labour conflict that may hamper the company’s ability to wind down operations.

 Massive job cuts must be planned in advance.
 Based on our experience, managers outside Venezuela do not always have ready access to the information regarding labour liabilities and they are understandably reluctant to involve local management in the earlier stages of the process.
-Without accurate information on labour contracts, it is daunting to establish the total cost of labour terminations and how to fund them.
+Without accurate information on labour contracts, it is daunting to quantify the total cost of labour terminations and how to fund them.

 Risk of criminal prosecution

 The risk of criminal prosecution should not be ruled out in the context of an exit strategy.
-In fact, there are several purely business-driven measures that are normally taken by companies in the midst of a crisis that may qualify as criminal offences under the Venezuelan Fair Prices Law, which formulates criminal offences broadly, and grants enforcement powers to prosecutors, the police and the military.
+In fact, there are several purely business-driven measures that are normally taken by companies in the middle of a crisis that may qualify as criminal offences under the Venezuelan Fair Prices Law, which formulates criminal offences broadly, and grants enforcement powers to prosecutors, the police and the military.

 Therefore, management and expert counsel should walk hand-in-hand to design and implement commercial and asset protection and preservation tactics to minimise the risk of criminal prosecution.

 Under extreme circumstances, it is sometimes preferable to err on the side of caution.
-Managers may be continually faced with having to choose not to take a commercially reasonable action if said action could expose management or key employees to criminal prosecution.
+Managers may be continually faced with having to choose not to take a commercially reasonable action if that action could expose management or key employees to criminal prosecution.

 Contingency plans: a broad outline

-An integral part of any exit strategy is its contingency plan, which should be used as a flexible road map if crisis ensues.
+An integral part of any exit strategy is its contingency plan, which should be used as a flexible road map if a crisis ensues.
 The following preparatory measures should be carefully considered to craft a contingency plan:

 - clarifying the members of management who will be responsible for deploying and monitoring the transfer to a third party or reduction of operations and their retention plans to ensure they will remain with the company through the process.
 Ideally, this team should be organised as a task force to facilitate their ‘ownership’ and accountability for the process, minimise distractions to key employees within the organisation not involved in the process and ensure a coordinated and well-crafted response to unforeseen events;